 The web and mobile applications leverage our internal API's, support real-time fulltext searching for predictive and historical search, track and trace, dynamic-routing, continuous route re-optimization, time-sensitive time-windows, route re-balancing, just-in-time re-routing, dial-a-ride optimization, dynamic estimated times of arrival, multi-destination navigation, single-driver time-windows, support for Class 1-8 truck routing with height, weight, tunnel, and bridge constraints, and more.
 Our API supports both JSON and XML formats, in synchronous or asynchronous modes, and we have our own API management, metering, and authentication layer.

-For larger routes, our engineering lab is developing an accelerated version of our optimizer utilizing the CUDA GPU platform to yield a very high routes/core/second compute density.
-As a team building activity, our engineering lab is currently integrating our API with GPRS powered UAV’s to fulfill optimization for aerial routes.
+For larger routes, our engineering lab is developing an accelerated version of our optimizer utilizing the CUDA GPU platform and using FPGA's to achieve a very high routes/core/second compute density using our linearly-scaleable HyperCluster™ techhnology which is able to build cost matrices in near-real time.

 Interact with Route4Me API's in C#, Java, PHP, Ruby, Node.js, Python, VB, and more

-Route4Me API’s track every metric about our system and how it is used.
-All of this data can be exported programmatically with callbacks to S3, Vertica, and Amazon Redshift as destination end-points.
+Route4Me API's track every metric about our system and how it is used.
+All of this data can be exported programmatically with callbacks to S3, Vertica, Redshift, Bigquery, Kinesis, Lambda, and Cloud Functions as destination end-points.

 The compressed data can be exported for time-series analysis, geospatial network analysis, and historical data analysis.
-Future releases will permit trickle loading and streaming directly into your data warehouse of choice, particularly useful when leveraging Vertica’s WOS, VoltDB’s export tables which export data directly into your private Vertica cluster, as well as Amazon Kinesis.
+Future releases will permit trickle loading and streaming directly into your data warehouse of choice.